Blurry action shot of students walking down University Boulevard at UBC. Tress and UBC banners hang in the background.

 A full classroom of students sitting in a lecture hall with laptops taking notes.
 The lecturer stands at the front of the class.

 This section is relevant for UBC undergraduate Psychology students who are interested in Dr. Woody’s courses.
 Depending on the year, she teaches PSYC 300a or PSYC 401 for undergraduates.
 She also teaches courses at the graduate level.
+Currently, she teaches in-person courses only.

 PSYC 300a focuses on the definition, history, and scope of mental illness, with emphasis on the psychological factors that control the origins, maintenance, and modification of psychopathology.
 The course provides students with foundational knowledge to support further study of mental health and promotes compassion and understanding toward people who struggle with mental health problems.
 Learning activities are structured to facilitate the development of interpersonal skills in collaboration, cooperation, and oral communication as well as the mastery of course content.